Did you know that practicing mindfulness can make you a better parent? It’s true!

 The way to respond instead of react to our children is through mindfulness.

 Many (most?) of us didn’t grow up talking about mindfulness.
-Any mention of it was probably related to those weird hippies who did yoga and clearly weren’t in touch with reality (but actually, I do yoga now, so maybe I became one of those people…).
+Any mention of it was probably related to those weird hippies who did yoga and clearly weren’t in touch with reality (but actually, I do yoga now.
+Maybe I became one of those weird hippie people…).

 The secret?
 Mindfulness actually allows you to be more “in touch with reality” than you possibly can be any other way.